jayalalsarma/cs3100-2021/README.md

 ## Windows

-In some windows machines you may have to install wsl 2.
-Follow only step 4 from this [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package).
+In some windows machines you may have to install `wsl 2`.
+Follow only `step 4` from this [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package).
 For running the docker step, on Windows, you need to run the docker command as follows:

 ```bash
 $ docker run -it -p 8888:8888 -v PATH:/cs3100-2021 jayalalsarma/cs3100-2021:latest
 ```
-where PATH in the command should be replaced with the location you cloned the git repo into in the above steps
+where `PATH` in the command should be replaced with the location you cloned the git repo into in the above steps